cnsldv/CardUnlock/README.md

 ## How to install

-You need a Vita running HENkaku to be able to use CardUnlock, since you need to be able to run HENkaku without a card it needs to be a slim/TV.
+You need a Vita running HENkaku to be able to use CardUnlock.
 Install the vpk in the usual way (MolecularShell or VitaShell).
+If you are using a model 1K Vita you should use Application Storage Manager to copy CardUnlock to ur0: since you can't have a card in ux0: when you run it.
 Due to what it does CardUnlock is unsafe homebrew.
 I recommend building it from source, you should always do this where you can.

 ## How to use it